sensu/sensu-docs/content/sensu-go/5.18/reference/agent.md

 ### Configuration via environment variables

+Instead of using configuration flags, you can use environment variables to configure your Sensu agent.
+Each agent configuration flag has an associated environment variable.
+You can also create your own environment variables, as long as you name them correctly and save them in the correct place.
+Here's how.

-The `sensu-agent` service configured by our supported packages will read environment variables from `/etc/default/sensu-agent` on Debian/Ubuntu systems and `/etc/sysconfig/sensu-agent` on RHEL systems.
+1. Create the files from which the `sensu-agent` service configured by our supported packages will read environment variables: `/etc/default/sensu-agent` for Debian/Ubuntu systems or `/etc/sysconfig/sensu-agent` for RHEL/CentOS systems.
-The installation package does not create these files, so you will need to create them.

      {{< language-toggle >}}

 {{< highlight "Ubuntu/Debian" >}}
 $ sudo touch /etc/default/sensu-agent
 {{< /highlight >}}